S.M.A.R.T. Hard Disk Status¶

 A few of the values are informational, such as the Start/Stop Count, Power Cycle Count, and Power On Hours which give a sense of the overall age and usage for the drive.
 A high value isn’t necessarily bad for those, but if the drive is extraordinarily old, or has been power cycled a great many times, then have a plan prepared to replace the disk in the near future.
 The drive’s Temperature can give an indication of its environment, and if the temperature is too high, it can lead to stability issues.

 The Load Cycle Count is a special value for spinning disks, since it indicates the number of times the heads have been parked.
-Some laptop drives will automatically park the heads after a short time, but an OS like pfSense® will want to write periodically, which brings the heads out again.
+Some laptop drives will automatically park the heads after a short time, but an OS like pfSense® software will want to write periodically, which brings the heads out again.
 The head parking only makes sense in a mobile device that moves a lot so the heads have less chance of impacting the platter; In a server/firewall situation, it’s completely unnecessary.
-Drives are only capable of 100,000-300,000 load cycles in their lifetime, which means the count gets run through quickly if the heads are continually parked and unparked. pfSense attempts to disable the power management features of hard drives at boot time because otherwise the drive could fail prematurely after running this count up high.
+Drives are only capable of 100,000-300,000 load cycles in their lifetime, which means the count gets run through quickly if the heads are continually parked and unparked. pfSense software attempts to disable the power management features of hard drives at boot time because otherwise the drive could fail prematurely after running this count up high.
 This cycling happening is typically audible on drives as a soft clicking noise.

 To contrast the above, the following output is from an SSD: